Ann Druyan: Career

-In the late 1970s, Druyan became the Creative Director of NASA's Voyager Interstellar Message Project.
+In the late 1970s, Druyan became the creative director of NASA's Voyager Interstellar Message Project.
 As creative director, Druyan worked with a team to design a complex message, including music and images, for possible alien civilizations.
-These golden phonograph records affixed to the Voyager 1 and Voyager 2 spacecraft are now beyond the outermost planets of the solar system, and Voyager 1 has entered interstellar space.
+These golden phonograph records affixed to the Voyager 1 and Voyager 2 spacecraft are now beyond the outermost planets of the Solar System, and Voyager 1 has entered interstellar space.
 Both records have a projected shelf life of one billion years.

 Druyan's role on the project was discussed on the July 8, 2018, 60 Minutes segment "The Little Spacecraft That Could".
 In the segment, Druyan explained her insistence that Chuck Berry's "Johnny B. Goode" be included on the Golden Record, saying: "...Johnny B. Goode, rock and roll, was the music of motion, of moving, getting to someplace you've never been before, and the odds are against you, but you want to go.
 That was Voyager."
-The segment also discussed Sagan's suggestion, in 1990, that Voyager 1 turn its cameras back towards Earth to take a series of photographs showing the planets of our solar system.
+The segment also discussed Sagan's suggestion, in 1990, that Voyager 1 turn its cameras back towards Earth to take a series of photographs showing the planets of the Solar System.
 The shots, showing Earth from a distance of 3.7 billion miles as a small point of bluish light, became the basis for Sagan's famous "Pale Blue Dot" passage, first published in Pale Blue Dot: A Vision of the Human Future in Space (1994).

 During that time, Druyan also co-wrote (with Carl Sagan and Steven Soter) the 1980 PBS documentary series Cosmos, hosted by Carl Sagan.
-The thirteen-part series covered a wide range of scientific subjects, including the origin of life and a perspective of our place in the universe.
+The thirteen-part series covered a wide range of scientific subjects, including the origin of life and a perspective of humans place in the universe.
 It was highly acclaimed, and became the most widely watched series in the history of American public television at that time.
 The series won two Emmys and a Peabody Award, and has since been broadcast in more than 60 countries and seen by over 500 million people.
 A book was also published to accompany the series.
 As of 2009, it is still the most widely watched PBS series in the world.
 Several revised versions of the series were later broadcast; one version, telecast after Sagan's death, opens with Druyan paying tribute to her late husband and the impact of Cosmos over the years.